Get Healthier for the New Year with a Dental Checkup!

 About the Author

-Dr. Benjamin De Graff is a preventive, restorative, and cosmetic dentist at Ponderosa Dental Center in Bend, OR.
+Dr. Benjamin De Graff is a preventive, restorative, and cosmetic dentist at Ponderosa Family Dental in Bend, OR.
 His passion for teaching shines through his membership in the Dental Assisting Advisory Board at Central Oregon Community College, and he spends additional time training other dentists in the newest dental technologies.
 He believes that educating patients on their own dental health is key to a lifetime of great oral health, which is why he and his team focus on providing open, honest communication and excellent dental care.
 If you have any questions about dental checkups, he can be reached at his website or at (541) 382-3691.

 Posted In: Uncategorized